rigamortus/devops-projects/azuretask/README.md

 - This step was made to trigger only if the passphrase 'David' was entered during workflow execution.

 - The shared image version created with the Azure CLI and the image created with Packer were also imported using __terraform import__.
+Importing lets Terraform manage resources created through other means and enables complete resource destruction.

 ```bash
 terraform import azurerm_image.myimage /subscriptions/6ea6f9f7-0a28-45a1-b63d-c045d73026f2/resourceGroups/my-f22-rg/providers/Microsoft.Compute/images/my-image